Upasana Singh Thakuri

-Upasana Singh Thakuri (उपासना सिंह ठकुरी) is a rising Nepalese actress who captivates audiences with her distinctive acting style and remarkable ability to embody her characters.
-As a standout talent in Nepal's new generation of performers, she brings vibrant energy and deep emotional connection to her roles, making her a compelling presence on the big screen.
+Upasana Singh Thakuri (उपासना सिंह ठकुरी) is a Nepalese actress.
+She has appeared in films and is part of a newer generation of performers in the Nepalese film industry.

 Early life

 Upasana Singh Thakuri was born on September 20, 1998, in Darchula, Nepal, and spent part of her childhood there before moving to Kathmandu, where she completed her schooling.
 She completed her Bachelor’s degree at Ace Institute of Management in Kathmandu.
 Her father, Umesh Singh Thakuri, is a retired army officer, and her mother is a housewife.
 She has two sisters, Jasmine Singh Thakuri and Aaradhya Singh Thakuri.
 Upasana was an active child, participating in dramas, dance, and program hosting during her school and college days.
 She describes herself as introverted yet outgoing with family and close friends, and her family has been highly supportive of her acting career.